The Inflation Technique Completely Solves the Causal Compatibility Problem

 \section{Introduction}

 A Bayesian network or \term{causal structure} is a directed acyclic graph (DAG) where vertices represent random variables, each of which is generated by a non-deterministic function depending on the values of its parents.
 Nowadays, causal structures are commonly used in bioinformatics, medicine, image processing, sports betting, risk analysis, and experiments of quantum nonlocality.
-In this work we consider causal structures with two distinct types of vertices: variables which may be directly observed, and variables which cannot be observed, referred to as latent variables.\footnote{\citet{Pearl2009} refers to such graphical models as ``latent structures".} Every causal structure encodes a possible \emph{hypothesis} of causal explanation for statistics over its observed variables.
+In this work we consider causal structures with two distinct types of vertices: categorical variables which may be directly observed, and variables which cannot be observed, referred to as latent variables.\footnote{\citet{Pearl2009} refers to such graphical models as ``latent structures".} We make no assumption whatsoever on the state spaces of the latent variables; they can be discrete or continuous.
+Nevertheless, every causal structure encodes a possible \emph{hypothesis} of causal explanation for statistics over its observed variables.